 College Football Analyst

 Jesse Palmer joined ESPN in 2007 as a college football analyst.
-In 2017, Palmer joined the studio team ESPN’s College Football coverage on Thursday, Friday and Saturday.
 The former University of Florida quarterback joined the network after five seasons in the NFL.
-Palmer has held prominent roles as analyst both in the studio on ABC’s Saturday games, as well as in the booth on ESPN’s Thursday Night College Football and as lead analyst on the SEC Network.
+Palmer has held prominent roles as analyst both in the studio on ESPN/ABC Saturday games, as well as in the booth on ESPN’s Thursday Night College Football and as lead analyst on the SEC Network.

 In 2014, he was announced as the lead game analyst alongside legendary sportscaster Brent Musburger for the SEC Network.
 Previously, Palmer served as a studio analyst on College Football Live, ABC Studio alongside John Saunders with pregame, halftime and postgame analysis, as well as previous studio work on ESPN2, the BCS Countdown and on an ESPNU show, Palmer & Pollack.